Skip to content

 Vocational upper secondary qualifications

 A vocational upper secondary qualification consists of 180 competence points (cp), composed by vocational units (145 cp) and common units (35 cp).
 Vocational upper secondary education provides a broad professional basic knowledge for various tasks within the industry.
-In addition, students acquire more specialized skills and the professional knowledge required by the profession in at least one area.
+In addition, students acquire more specialised skills and the professional knowledge required by the profession in at least one area.

 On this page

 Education for practical nurses is provided through vocational training by completing a vocational upper secondary qualification in social and health care.
 In practical nurse training, one acquires the competence and profession that provides good employment opportunities.
 The competence of a practical nurse enables a flexible transition to various tasks within the industry when needed.
-A practical nurse works in the social, health, education, and pedagogical sectors in various tasks of care, support, education and guidance tasks.
-Practical nurses work close to people.

 Practical nurse is a professional title that is protected by law within social and healthcare services.
 This protection means that only a practical nurse who has completed a vocational upper secondary qualification in social and healthcare is allowed to use the professional title.
 Read more about the protection of the title here (in Finnish).